 The maximum Federal Pell Grant award for the 2019-2020 award year (July 1, 2019 to June 30, 2020) will be $6,195.

 The amount a student receives depends on their expected family contribution (EFC), cost of attendance, how many credits they are enrolled for, and whether they are attending for a full academic year or less.
 In certain situations, an undergraduate student may be eligible to receive up to 150% of their scheduled Pell Grant award for an award year.
 This is referred to as “year-round Pell”.

-Students may only receive one Pell Grant award in an award year and may not receive Pell Grant funds from more than one school at a time.
+Students may not receive Pell Grant funds from more than one school at a time.
 A Federal Pell Grant does not have to be repaid, except under certain circumstances.

 Do you have questions about financial aid?
 If you haven’t yet applied to Walden, please contact an enrollment specialist at 855-646-5286 in the United States.
 If you are a current student, please contact a financial aid advisor at firstname.lastname@example.org or call 1-800-WALDENU (1-800-925-3368).